OWASP/owasp-mastg/Document/0x06b-Basic-Security-Testing.md

 <img src="Images/Chapters/0x06b/passionfruit_data_dir.png" alt="Passiofruit Data directory">

-When navigating through the directories and selecting a file, a TextViewer pop-up will show up that illustrates the data either as hex or text.
+When navigating through the directories and selecting a file, a pop-up will show up and display the data either as hexadecimal or text.
 When closing this pop-up you have various options available for the file, including:

 - Text viewer
 - SQLite viewer